jeb2239/CINQ/docs/tutorial.md

 First of all, notice the initial call to `cinq::from()` this function serves as the entry point of all CINQ queries.
 It constructs an `enumerable` object from the passed in sequence container.
 This enumerable is then returned and is passed as the implicit argument to `where()`.

-Where is a method that filters a sequence of values based on a input function.
+`where()` is a method that filters a sequence of values based on a input function.
 That function is constrained to those only satisfying the `Predicate` concept.
 For convenience we use a lambda function which returns a type convertible to bool.
 This `Predicate` is applied to each item in the sequence.
-Only the items for which this predicate evaluates true will be included in the output sequence.
+Only the items for which this predicate evaluates true will be included in the output sequence. `where()` now returns the modified sequence as an enumerable.

-`where()` now returns the modified sequence as an enumerable.
 At this point the user could chain more queries together to further modify the data set.
 However, in this example, we are now done changing our set so we proceed to call `to_vector()` on our `enumerable`, which stores the returned `std::vector` in `result`.
-At the end of this query the original source object passed into from() is not changed.
+At the end of this query the original source object passed into `from()` is not changed.

 ###__CINQ methods__